-Units Subjects 4 English (emphasizing written and oral communication and literature) 3 Social Studies (emphasizing history and government) 3 Mathematics (introductory through advanced algebra, geometry, trigonometry, or fundamentals of computer programming) 3 Science (laboratory science) 2 Foreign Language, Music, Art or some Vocational Education classes
+Units Subjects 4 English (emphasizing written and oral communication and literature) 2 Casial Chudias (ampleasing history) and several several to

+- 3 Social Studies (emphasizing history and government) - 3 Mathematics (introductory through advanced algebra, geometry, trigonometry, or fundamentals of computer programming) - 3 Science (laboratory science) - 2 Foreign Language, Music, Art or some Vocational Education classes

 Individual public universities and community colleges may have other subject requirements in effect, as well as other requirements involving test scores and grade point averages.
-Applicants must contact each college or university individually for details about all of its requirements.
+Applicants must contact each college or university individually for details about all its requirements.